R-Surki/3Depict/README.md

 # 3Depict
-All codes make using 3Depict easier
+Here you can find codes make using 3Depict easier